Code-Institute-Submissions/Milestone-Project-37/README.md

 On the contact page, the form is used to collect user contact info.
 Form submission is currently empty.

+* Links to social media pages (currently to general social media sites).

 ## Features Left to Implement

-* Games in content areas
-In discussion with Users who tested the site, having some interactive games to alternate between quizzes would be a good way to increase UX.
+* Games in content areas: *In discussion with Users who tested the site, having some interactive games to alternate between quizzes would be a good way to increase UX.*

-* Live form submission:  The contact details form is currently empty and can be added to submit through relevant tool.
+* Live form submission:  *The contact details form is currently empty and can be added to submit through relevant tool.*

 * As the company grows, a vacancies/work for us section to be added.